Sean Spicer: 'Hitler didn't even sink to using chemical weapons

 "I think when you come to sarin gas... he was not using the gas on his own people the same way that Assad is doing," he said.
 "He brought them into the Holocaust center, I understand that.
 But I was saying that in the way that Assad used them, where he went into towns, dropped them down into innocent — into the middle of towns."

+"Frankly, I mistakenly made an inappropriate and insensitive reference to the Holocaust, for which there is no comparison," Spicer said.
+"And for that I apologize.
+It was a mistake to do that."

+Critics hit Spicer for using the term "Holocaust center" rather than concentration camp, as well as his statement that Hitler did not use gas "on his own people"; many Germans died in the Holocaust.

-Spicer clarified a second time in a statement: "In no way was I trying to lessen the horrendous nature of the Holocaust.
-However, I was trying to draw a contrast of the tactic of using airplanes to drop chemical weapons on innocent people.
+Spicer clarified what he meant in a statement: "In no way was I trying to lessen the horrendous nature of the Holocaust.
+However, I was trying to draw a contrast of the tactic of using airplanes to drop chemical weapons on innocent people."

 Millions of people died during the Holocaust, with gas chambers being one of the primary ways of killing the victims.